mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Commas

 We use the Oxford \(serial\) comma in our documentation.
-For example: "Mattermost's writing style is clear, concise, and simple" as opposed to "Mattermost's writing style is clear, concise and simple"\).
+ - For example: "Mattermost's writing style is clear, concise, and simple." as opposed to "Mattermost's writing style is clear, concise and simple."

+### Capitalization

+Use Title Case for document names/titles.
+  - For example: "Deployment Guide for Organizations"

+Use Sentence case for section titles and headings.
+  - For example: "Writing guidelines for editors"

 ### Person

 Use the second person and avoid the first person.

-For example: "View the status in the Status pane" as opposed to "We’ll view the status in the Status pane".
+  - For example: "View the status in the **Status** pane." as opposed to "We’ll view the status in the **Status** pane."

+An exception is **Customer Education** content which can be written in first or second person to keep the audience focused and interested.
+  - For example: "While Mattermost provides options to make mobile deployment as easy as possible, it will take time and iteration.
+We are here to [support](https://link-to-support-section) you." as opposed to "Deploying the Mattermost Mobile App will take time and iteration."

 ### Voice

 Use active voice in preference to passive voice.
 Active voice has the subject of a sentence doing the action.
 In passive voice, the subject has an action done to it.

-For example: "The system opens the Status pane" as opposed to: "The Status pane will be opened by the system".
+  - For example: "The system opens the **Status** pane." as opposed to "The **Status** pane will be opened by the system."

 ### Tense

 Use the present tense.

-For example: "Sharing this link lets other users view the linked message" as opposed to "Sharing this link will let other users view the linked message".
+  - For example: "Sharing this link lets other users view the linked message." as opposed to "Sharing this link will let other users view the linked message."

 ## Using ReStructuredText markup (rst)

 The reStructuredText specification allows for a certain degree of flexibility in markup to achieve your goals.
 For example, you can use any one of more than a dozen characters for section title underlines, and you have the option of using an overline in addition to an underline.

 The majority of Mattermost technical documentation is written in `.rst`.
-However, there are some instances where Markdown is used.

-Use the following conventions when writing in `.rst`.
+The examples below describe the conventions we use when writing in `.rst`.

 ### Page titles

 Underline page titles using `=`, with no overline.
 Underlines should be as long as the title text.
-For example:

 ```
   Document Title